Andrew Rowsey

-Andrew Rowsey (born June 18, 1994) is an American professional basketball player who last played for the Fort Wayne Mad Ants of the NBA G League.
+Andrew Rowsey (born June 18, 1994) is an American former professional basketball player who last played for the Fort Wayne Mad Ants of the NBA G League.
 He played college basketball for the UNC Asheville Bulldogs and the Marquette Golden Eagles.

 Early life

 Rowsey was born on June 18, 1994, in Lexington, Virginia.
-He attended Rockbridge County High School, and was named the Timesland player of year following his junior and senior seasons.
+He attended Rockbridge County High School, and was named the Timesland player of the year following his junior and senior seasons.
 He finished as the second highest scorer in Virginia high school history behind Allen Iverson.
 Despite this, he was lightly recruited, choosing UNC Asheville over offers from Richmond and High Point.